KeyValueSoftwareSystems/react-waterfall-chart/README.md

 <tr>
 <td><code><b>showFinalSummary?:</b> boolean</code></td>
 <td>
 The boolean value to control the display of summary section.
-The summary will be displayed as the last transaction
+The summary will be displayed as the last bar
 </td>
 <td><code>true</code></td>
 </tr>